bibekanandadatta/Abaqus-UEL-Elasticity/README.md

 ```bash
 git clone https://github.com/bibekananda-datta/Abaqus-UEL-Elasticity.git
 ```

-Alternatively, you can download the files in a `zip` folder in this repository using the `code` drop-down menu on the top right corner
+You can also `fork` the repository and sync as updates are deployed, develop your code by creating a separate branch, and propose updates using the `pull` and `merge` features of GitHub.

-To receive updates in this repository, you can also `fork` the repository and sync as updates are deployed, develop your code by creating a separate branch, and propose updates using the `pull` and `merge` features of GitHub.
+Alternatively, you can download the files in a `zip` folder in this repository using the `code` drop-down menu on the top right corner.
+In this approach, you will not receive any bug fix and updates.